 The pie with the leaf edge browned a little more in some parts, but luckily didn’t burn.
 While it was fun to try out, I found the leaves didn’t hold their shape as well as I had hoped.
 The crimped edge pie was a lot easier to make and has that nice classic pumpkin pie look.
 Overall the crust texture was okay, but I think still needs some work.
 It was a little dense, and not as tender and flakey as I would like.
 I will just have to keep making pies until I get it right.

-- 2 x 9″ deep dish tenderflake pie shells (or use your preferred pastry in a 9″ pie dish about 1 1/4″ deep)
+- 2 x 9 inch deep dish tenderflake pie shells (or make your own pastry with your preferred recipe)

 - 2 cups brown sugar